 Photo credit: Tracey Kusiewicz

-In a large bowl, using a wooden spoon, cream together the butter, icing sugar and cornstarch until light and fluffy.
-Gradually stir in the flour.
-Do not chill.
+In a large bowl, cream the butter; add the sugar and beat until light and fluffy.
+Stir in the egg yolk and beat well.
+Gradually stir in the flour until the dough is smooth.

 In a small bowl, slightly beat the egg white.
 Roll each ball in the egg white, then in the walnuts; place on the prepared baking sheets, 2 inches (5 cm) apart.
 With a floured thimble or the end of a wooden spoon handle (or just your thumb), make a depression in the centre of each cookie.

 Bake in the centre of a 325°F (160°C) oven for 5 minutes.
 Remove from the oven and make the depressions again; repair sides of the cookies if necessary.
 Bake until set, 10 to 12 minutes longer.
 Remove to a rack and fill each depression with some of the jam.
 (Make- ahead: Layer with waxed paper in an airtight container and store at room temperature for up to 1 week or freeze for up to 1 month.)
 Makes about 2 dozen cookies.